P-Phenylenediamine: Production

 In the DuPont route, aniline is converted to diphenyltriazine, which is then converted by acid-catalysis to 4-aminoazobenzene.
 Hydrogenation of the latter affords PPD.

 Uses

 Precursor to polymers

-PPD is a precursor to aramid plastics and fibers such as Kevlar and Twaron.
+PPD is a precursor to aramid plastics and fibers such as kevlar and twaron.
 These applications exploit PPD's difunctionality, i.e. the presence of two amines which allow the molecules to be strung together.
 This polymer arises from the reaction of PPD and terephthaloyl chloride.
 The reaction of PPD with phosgene gives the diisocyanate, a precursor to urethane polymers.

 Dyeing

 This compound is a common hair dye.
 Its use is being supplanted by other aniline analogues and derivatives such as 2,5-diamino(hydroxyethylbenzene and 2,5-diaminotoluene).
 Other popular derivatives include tetraaminopyrimidine and indoanilines and indophenols.
 Derivatives of diaminopyrazole give both red and violet colours.
 In these applications, the nearly colourless dye precursor oxidizes to the dye.

 Rubber antioxidant

-PPD is easily oxidized, and for this reason, derivatives of PPD are used as antiozonants in the production of rubber products (e.g., IPPD).
+PPD is easily oxidized to radical cations known as Wurster salts.
+For this reason, derivatives of PPD are used as antiozonants in the production of rubber products (e.g., IPPD).
 The substituents (naphthyl, isopropyl, etc.) affect the effectiveness of their antioxidant roles as well as their properties as skin irritants.